gosulap/Spotify-forecast/README.md

 # Spotify-forecast
-The two contributors are both me......
+The two contributors are both me
-This project is paused at the moment